StefanKreidel/tech-blog/docs/_posts/2023-10-02-kotlin-coroutines.markdown

 It took just over 100 milliseconds to create all 100,000 coroutines.
 Then they all waited around for a second (very fancy way of simulating blocking operations, I know) before being automatically disposed.

+You can find the full source code for this example on [GitHub](https://github.com/StefanKreidel/blog-example-projects/blob/posts/coroutines/1-basics/kotlin-coroutines/src/main/kotlin/Efficiency.kt).

 ### The Power of clever Code

 In the most basic terms, **coroutines have nothing to do with threads**.
 They are no alternative to threads nor a different implementation (on JVM level).
 They are just a **different way of working *with* threads**.